bitcoin/bitcoin/doc/zmq.md

 ## Prerequisites

-The ZeroMQ feature in Bitcoin Core requires ZeroMQ API version 4.x or newer.
+The ZeroMQ feature in Bitcoin Core requires ZeroMQ API version 4.x or newer and the C++ language bindings.
 Typically, it is packaged by distributions as something like *libzmq3-dev*.
-The C++ wrapper for ZeroMQ is *not* needed.

 In order to run the example Python client scripts in contrib/ one must also install *python3-zmq*, though this is not necessary for daemon